 As soon as the Airport Tegel is closed, a research and industrial park is growing in its place — for the city of the future.
-It will offer a place for founders, students, investors, manufacturers, and scientists, where they can work together to develop and produce solutions for the cities of tomorrow.
-At Berlin TXL, urban technologies will be designed, produced, and exported.
+This will be the meeting place for young entrepreneurs, students, investors, manufacturers, and scientists, where they can work together to develop and produce solutions for the cities of tomorrow, and export these worldwide.

 The dream of flying has been fulfilled.

 Time for new dreams.

 Great expectations: The facts at a glance.

 |COMPANIES||up to 1,000|

 |GROSS VALUE ADDED IN BERLIN TXL*||€1.3 billion p. a.|

 |TAX REVENUE EFFECT FOR LAND BERLIN||€150 million p. a.|